Art (ART)

 Field trip(s) may be required.

-Prerequisite(s): ART 97, or equivalent experience, such as PHOT 11, Introduction to Digital Imaging.
+Prerequisite(s): ART 97, or equivalent experience.

 Term Typically Offered: Fall, Spring

 ART 198.
-Advanced Electronic Art.
+New Media: Physical Computing.
 3 Units

-Prerequisite(s): ART 197, or equivalent experience, evidenced in portfolio.
+Prerequisite(s): ART 97, or equivalent experience.

 Fee course.